hieubuivan/HLib/README.md

 HLib
 ====

-HLib - An arm-based hardware library
+HLib - An arm-base hardware library

+This project is found by Bui Van Hieu
+This project is supported by HCMUT-DCE